pancelor/p8x8/README.md

 ## compatibility

 Not everything will work.
-This is meant as a starting point, requiring manual changes after converting.
-Three major areas that are unsupported:
+This tool is designed to give you a starting point, and requires manual changes after converting.
+Three major areas are unsupported:
-1. memory (e.g. peek/poke/memcpy) is not emulated.
+1. **memory** (e.g. peek/poke/memcpy) is not emulated.
 The calls will still go through to Picotron's memory, but the effects will be different
-2. numbers -- Picotron uses a 64-bit float numeric type, while PICO-8 uses 16.16 fixed-point numbers.
-Anything relying on the exact format of PICO-8 numbers will probably have problems.
+2. **numbers** -- Picotron uses a 64-bit float numeric type, while PICO-8 uses 16.16 fixed-point numbers.
+Anything relying on the exact format of PICO-8 numbers (e.g. bitwise operators) will probably have problems.
-3. sfx/music - this should be possible to convert, but it's not yet supported
+3. **sfx/music** - this is not supported [yet](https://github.com/pancelor/p8x8/issues/5).

 For more notes, see [compat.md](./compat.md)